- Use blocks to develop their ability to classify, seriate, and count

-Math, Music, and Movement.
-For this game, you will need a cassette recorder and favorite music cassette.
+Find some fun songs for children to play during this game.
 Choose three small types of unit blocks and provide children with one of each.
 Draw matching shapes on large sheets of paper and tape the shapes onto the floor.
-Encourage children to hold their shape and dance to recorded music.
+Encourage children to hold their shape and dance to th music.
 When the music stops, they will stand near the matching paper shape.